-COMPUTER USAGE, SECURITY, LEARNING RESOURCES Speech-Language Pathology Computer Lab
+COMPUTER USAGE, SECURITY, LEARNING RESOURCES

+Speech-Language Pathology Computer Lab

 Computers are available for student use in the Speech-Language Pathology Computer Lab.
-This new lab is located in room 129 Blanks Hall.
+This lab is located in room 129 Blanks Hall.
 The computers are for clinic and class-related activities.
+Students must follow clinic guidelines relative to client confidentiality.
 Students are not permitted to download programs of any kind from the Internet to the university computers.
-Likewise, you are not to save any documents to the hard drives.
+Likewise, students are not to save any documents to the hard drives.
 This includes instant messaging software as well.